www.Human Truth.info

 Those who accept punk, goth, cross dressing, androgyny are good people.
 Better than those who judge by appearance.
 The more unusual you dress, the better your filter for weeding out the intolerable, superficial and weak Humans around you.

-Xenophobia and hatred
+5. Xenophobia and Hatred

 Given that all people reside within their social circles, looking outwards on what they perceive to be a larger, sociable society, which they are not part of.
 In reality there is no larger society, but just an intermingling of a milliard of smaller groups, each looking out thinking themselves inhibited.

-A person can feel that they need to bind their friends closer to themselves, so that they and there friends are a more 'solid' and stable group.
+A person can feel that they need to bind their friends closer to themselves, so that they and their friends are a more 'solid' and stable group.
 The way to do this, normally, is to impress others in your own group.
 Other people try to allude to 'larger society' by forcing themselves into whatever shape they believe larger society likes most.

 One method of trying to join the illusionary larger society matches the same method of trying to more closely bind with others in a person's existing social circle; the ridicule or noted rejection of people not in the group the individual wishes to join.
 Although society is made up of many small groups rather than a large one, most groups look and act in a similar way as they all try to expand their own circles to be included in other people's.